Video Game Flamethrowers Suck

 - The Gargantua in Half-Life possesses two biological flamethrowers in place of hands.
 The short range works to the player's benefit as you can just avoid it, which is preferable as fire still burns.
 Remember, though, that Gargantua can and will outrun you, bringing you into flamethrower range.

 - FEAR 2's flamethrower fires silly slow-moving pods of fire rather than a stream.
-You almost never get it, its ammo capacity is pathetic, it's inaccurate, hard to use, takes forever to burn even the weakest mooks to death (granted, it only takes one shot to accomplish this), and stronger enemies have an alarming tendency to ignore the flames or be totally immune to being set on fire.
+You get exactly one pickup for it, its ammo capacity is pathetic, it's inaccurate, hard to use, takes forever to burn even the weakest mooks to death (granted, it only takes one shot to accomplish this), and stronger enemies have an alarming tendency to ignore the flames or be totally immune to being set on fire.

 - The Ratchet & Clank series goes all over the place with this.

 - The first R&C has your standard Hollywood flamethrower (the Pyrocitor) that has a very short range.
 It is good at cleaning up large swarms of small enemies in the beginning, but becomes useless in later levels.

 - R&C 2 introduces the Lava Gun, that ironically acts more like a real flamethrower (a gun that shoots burning liquid), has a decent range and does good damage.
 Unfortunately, the devs made the bizarre decision to make it transform to a drastically different meteor shooting machine gun after enough use.
 Luckily, they bring the gun back in R&C 3 without that transformation: it now transforms into a Liquid Nitrogen gun.
 Go figure.